 - 1. School administrators are responsible for securing and maintaining a written permission slip in advance and for verifying space availability on a bus whenever a parent or guardian requests permission to travel on a bus other than his/her own assigned route or to another student's home.
 Slips will be kept on file in the school office for the balance of the academic year. - 2.
 Connecticut Motor Vehicle Regulations (Sec.
 14-275c-16) states that at least twice during each school year, each pupil shall be instructed in safe (bus) riding practices, and participate in emergency evacuation drills.
-School leaders should contact the District

-Transportation Manager for assistance in arranging for these drills

-- 3. For the safety of all students, no food is to be consumed while on the buses. - 4.
-Parents must be informed in writing that students in Pre-K through Grade 1 who are eligible for bus transportation must be met at the assigned bus stop by a responsible adult.
-If no responsible adult is at the bus stop, the bus driver is directed to contact the bus company and to return the student to school and the supervision of the school administrator. - 5.
+School leaders should contact the District Transportation Manager for assistance in arranging for these drills. - 3.
+For the safety of all students, no food is to be consumed while on the buses. - 4.
 The following roles and responsibilities apply in the event of an accident (any incident, without limitation and no matter how slight, where an automobile, motorcycle, truck, van or other motor vehicle, any bicycle, animal or any other personal or public property comes into contact with any bus) or delay (more than 30 minutes after the scheduled pick-up/arrival time).
 The sequence and responsibilities may vary depending on the circumstances.